 "I didn't do it," Lillie cried quickly.
 Loki arched a brow at her.

-"Clearly… it was just an unforeseen force of nature," Loki retorted sarcastically.
+"Clearly… it was just the gravity," Loki retorted sarcastically.
 Lillie gave him a droll stare.

 "Shush.
 Do your job," Lillie hissed at Loki.
 Loki responded with a frown.